 Standard Model

 The standard model I use for the dynamics of spiritual life is a single stock representing its value.
-This model is embedded in a full church growth model with enthusiasts and activists.
+This model is embedded within a full church growth model with enthusiasts and activists.
 I run the scale of the stock from zero, no spiritual life, to a maximum value given by Capacity of SL, figure 1.
-I chose to limit the scale as there is only so much life or activity that a person can take.
+I chose to limit the scale because there is only so much life or activity a person can take in.
 We are finite beings, and it is likely that the properties of groups of people will also be finite.
 The closer life gets to capacity, the harder it becomes to increase further, balancing loop Bs1.

-The driving force of spiritual life comes from activity in the church, usually the active believers.
+The driving force of spiritual life comes from activity in the church, usually from the active believers.
 If this force ceases, spiritual life will fade, loop Bs2.
-This loss represents the spiritual lethargy of people and groups of people.
+This loss represents the spiritual lethargy of individuals and groups.
 To maintain the church’s spiritual life, Christians need to do work.
-Hopefully, some of this will take place through the regular preaching and worship of the church.
+Hopefully, some of this will take place through the church’s regular preaching and worship.
 However, even that will depend on its spiritual content.

 Multivariable Models of Spiritual Life